 Our Products Matter

 We are proud to be the original wooden flag company but understand that being the first is never good enough.
 There is a reason the rearview mirror is smaller than the windshield.
 We must remain focused on accepting nothing but the finest craftsmanship no matter the cost.
 Everything from our raw materials to our finished products must tell a story of American Pride!

 The Heritage Flag Company ® created the first ever Barrel Wood American Flag as a gift.
 A gift that came from a dream to say thank you to 3 veterans starting a brewery in Southern Pines, North Carolina in 2014.
 Little did anyone know where that dream would go....

 IN THE MIDDLE OF THE NIGHT, HEATH AWOKE

-In 2014, custom home builder and cabinet maker Heath Trigg was in the midst of working on a special project—building a unique bar for a local brewery that had just been started by two veterans.
+In 2014, custom home builder and cabinet maker Heath Trigg was in the midst of working on a special project—building a unique bar for a local brewery that had just been started by three veterans.
 An artist and craftsman, Heath knew he wanted to build something beautiful for the brewery, and was inspired by whiskey and wine barrels in which the brew masters aged beer.